jess789550/microblog/README.md

 - The form.validate_on_submit() method does all the form processing work.
 - using a "with" construct assigns the result of calling get_flashed_messages() to a messages variable, all in the context of the template.
 - Flask provides a function called url_for(), which generates URLs using its internal mapping of URLs to view functions.
+- Flask-SQLAlchemy, an extension that provides a Flask-friendly wrapper to the popular SQLAlchemy package, which is an Object Relational Mapper or ORM.
+- Alembic (the migration framework used by Flask-Migrate) will make these schema changes in a way that does not require the database to be recreated from scratch every time a change is made.
+- Alembic maintains a migration repository, which is a directory in which it stores its migration scripts
+- With a regular interpreter session, the app symbol is not known unless it is explicitly imported, but when using flask shell, the command pre-imports the application instance, and pushes its application context for you.
+- The app.shell_context_processor decorator registers the function as a shell context function.